electron/electron/docs/api/dialog.md

     will result in one button labeled "OK".
   * `defaultId` Integer (optional) - Index of the button in the buttons array which will be selected by default when the message box opens.
+  * `id` String (optional) - A custom ID, must not be used by any opened dialog.
+    It can be used by the `closeMessageBox` API to close the message box.
   * `title` String (optional) - Title of the message box, some platforms will not show it.
   * `detail` String (optional) - Extra information of the message.
   * `checkboxLabel` String (optional) - If provided, the message box will